 - 6.1 Student malpractice in assessment tasks and examinations is a serious offence.
-Malpractice consists of the following, but not limited to: - i) Plagiarism & aiding plagiarism iv) Distributing or sharing the content of examinations and inii) Frivolous attempt class tasks during exclusion period
+Malpractice consists of the following, but not limited to: - i) Plagiarism & aiding plagiarism iv) Distributing or sharing the content of examinations and inclass tasks during exclusion period ii) Frivolous attempt ii) Offensive content

-- iii) Offensive content - 6.2 Completion of assessment tasks must comply with the NESA policy: All My Own Work.
+6.2 Completion of assessment tasks must comply with the NESA policy: All My Own Work.
 Year 11 and 12 students who commit malpractice will be placed on the NESA Malpractice Register.